vaishnavi4445/Heart_disease_prediction_and_ECG_analysis/README.md

    - Contains ECG signal data for multiple patients.
    - Used for visualizing heart activity and identifying patterns.

-3. **ecg_data**
-   - Supplementary ECG dataset
-   - Used for advanced signal analysis and visualization.

 ## 🧠 Objectives

 - Predict heart disease using Decision Tree and Random Forest classifiers.